byui-cit/wdd131/src/units/unit5.md

 ---
-title: Unit Five - Flexbox, Fetch, and APIS
+title: Unit Five - Flexbox, Performance, and Modules
 summary: This unit will introduce CSS Flexbox as another tool for building webpage layouts.
-We will also learn to pull data from APIS using Fetch.
+We will also learn how to further organize our code with ES Modules.
 tags: [es modules,
 			seo,
-		 	Flexbox
+		 	flexbox,
+			lighthouse
 			]
 ---